abinit/abinit/doc/tutorial/elastic.md

 The treatment of strain as a perturbation has some subtle aspects.
 It would be a good idea to read  Metric tensor formulation of strain in density-functional perturbation theory, by D. R. Hamann, Xifan Wu, Karin M. Rabe, and David Vanderbilt [[cite:Hamann2005]] especially Sec.
 II and Sec.
 IV.
-We will do all the RF calculations you learned in lesson RF1 together with strain, so you should review the variables
+We will do all the RF calculations you learned in [tutorial RF1](rf1) together with strain, so you should review the variables

   * [[rfphon]]